skyfloogle/red-viper/README.md

 ## Features
 * All officially licensed games are playable at full speed, even on the original 3DS
 * 3D support
-* Game saves are supported
+* Game saves and savestates are supported
 * Map either the A/B buttons or the right D-Pad to the face buttons, with the other being on the touch screen
 * New 3DS C-Stick is also supported
 * Configurable face button mapping
 * Configurable color filter

 Future additions:
-* Savestates
-* Homebrew support
 * Circle Pad Pro support
 * More versatile color filter
 * A forwarder to allow loading a specific game from the home menu